Print Options:

 2. While the yeast is proofing, prepare the other ingredients.
 Melt the unsalted butter and shortening together.
 Set this aside.

-3. In a large bowl, measure in the 4 cups of flour (read the blog post above to measure correctly).
+3. In a large bowl, measure in the 4 cups of flour.
 Add salt to the flour and mix to combine.

 4. The yeast should now look bubbly and creamy.
 Pour the melted butter and shortening into the yeast mixture and give it a quick stir.